tanishchop/se/README.md

 # College Event Management System

-## DevOps Tools Used: Git & Jenkins
+## DevOps Tools Used: Git & Docker

 This project demonstrates the use of two DevOps tools:

 **Git**: Used for version control.
 All source code changes are tracked, committed, and pushed to a remote repository.
 Collaboration and code history are managed using Git commands (`add`, `commit`, `push`, etc.).

-**Jenkins**: Used for Continuous Integration/Continuous Deployment (CI/CD).
-The included `Jenkinsfile` automates the build, test, and deployment pipeline.
-Jenkins pulls the latest code from Git, installs dependencies, runs migrations and tests, and can deploy the application automatically.
-This ensures code quality and streamlines deployment.
+**Docker**: Used for containerization.
+Docker packages the application and its dependencies into a single container, ensuring consistent setup and deployment across different environments.

 See below for setup details for both tools.